 We will collect and hold your personal information for the purposes of:

 - providing advice, products and services to you

-- managing and administering the products and services
+- managing and administering your products and services

 - letting you know about our other products and services.

-The type of information collected from you includes information that is necessary to operate your account or for us to provide advice to you.
+The type of information collected from you includes information that is necessary to operate your account or for us to provide advice or other services to you.
 We may ask you to provide personal information such as your:

 - e-mail address